mrocklin/blog/_posts/work/2013-11-15-Functional-Wordcount.md

 The functional solution above with `frequencies(map(stem, sentence.split()))` is concise but difficult for many human readers to parse.
 The reader needs to traverse a tree of parentheses to find the innermost element (`sentence`) and then work outwards to discover the flow of computation.
-The readability of this solution can be markedly improved by introducing the `pipe` function to apply a sequence of functions onto data.
+We improve the readability of this solution with the `pipe` function from `toolz`.

-To introduce `pipe` consider the process of doing laundry:
+To introduce `pipe` we consider the abstract process of doing laundry:

 {% highlight python %}
->>> # Do Laundry
 >>> wet_clothes = wash(clothes)
 >>> dry_clothes = dry(wet_clothes)
 >>> result = fold(dry_clothes)